Dual Diagnosis Treatment Fremont, OH

 Firelands Counseling/recovery Services - 29.1 miles from Fremont, OH

-Firelands Counseling/recovery Services is a dual diagnosis treatment center in Norwalk, OH that offers treatment for alcohol or drug addiction and mental health disorders that include post-traumatic stress disorder as well as post-partum depression.
+Firelands Counseling/recovery Services is a dual-diagnosis treatment center in Norwalk, Ohio that offers treatment for substance use and mental health disorders that include depression as well as eating disorders.

 Address: 292 Benedict Avenue, Norwalk, OH 44857 in Huron County